Find Grad Schools

 The states with the most job growth for Hearing Aid Specialist are Montana, Nevada, and Arizona.
 Watch out if you plan on working in North Dakota, Nebraska, or Maryland.
 These states have the worst job growth for this type of profession.

-Hearing Aid Specialist Salary
+Salary for a Hearing Aid Specialist

-The salary for Hearing Aid Specialists ranges between about $28,410 and $88,590 a year.
+The average yearly salary of a Hearing Aid Specialist ranges between $28,410 and $88,590.

 undefined